Financial Wellness

 3. Accumulating Debt

 Accumulating debt, another common financial mistake, often stems from overspending or lack of budgeting.
-This pitfall can manifest in various forms like credit card debt, auto loans, and personal or payday loans.
+This pitfall can manifest in various forms, such as credit card debt, auto loans, and personal or payday loans.

 Credit Card Debt: Easy access to credit cards can lead to high-interest debt if not managed wisely.
 Paying only the minimum due each month can result in a ballooning balance.
 To avoid revolving debt, try to pay off your total balance each month and limit the use of credit cards for emergencies or planned expenses only, or get a charge card, which requires paying your balance in full each month.

 Auto Loan Debt: While you may need a car to get to work, you don’t need to get a new car unless you can purchase it without getting into debt.
 If you’re not careful, a car loan can come with a hefty interest rate and high insurance cost, particularly if you don’t have a high credit score.
 Avoid an auto loan if you live in a place with good public transit or don’t need a car for work.
-If you purchase a car, negotiate on price and an auto loan interest rate.
+If you purchase a vehicle, negotiate on price and an auto loan interest rate.
 Typically, dealerships get multiple loan approvals that vary in interest rates.
-The salesperson gets a higher commission from a higher rate so they won’t offer you the best without savvy negotiation.
+The salesperson receives a higher commission at a higher rate, so they won’t offer you the best without savvy negotiation.

-Payday Loans (and some Personal Loans): These short-term loans come with exorbitantly high interest rates.
+Payday Loans (and some Personal Loans): These short-term loans have high interest rates.
 They might seem attractive in desperate times but can trap you in a cycle of debt.
 Instead, consider alternatives like longer-term personal loans from reputable institutions or see if your employer offers earned wage access – early access to some of your paycheck.

 To manage and reduce existing debt: